MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### Installation

 Search the app “Contoso” between apps built for your organization and install it.
-(Specify if there are any steps to follow for installing the app).
+(If there are any steps to follow for installing the app, ensure that you specify them.)

 #### Login credentials

 Users need a Contoso subscription to use the app “Contoso”.
-Users can buy a subscription through the link in the info section.
+Users can buy a subscription through the link in the **Info** section.

-Your credentials to test Contoso app:
+Your credentials to test Contoso app can be:

 User #1